Tracer gun

-A tracer gun, sometimes known as a disc gun, is a kind of toy gun made of durable plastic.
-The toy shoots lightweight plastic discs roughly the size of a penny.
+A tracer gun, sometimes known as a disc gun, is a plastic toy gun that shoots lightweight plastic discs roughly the size of a penny.
 Kids discovered it would also shoot U.S. pennies over a shorter distance.
 The discs used as ammunition for these guns are often sold with the label "Jet Discs."
-The firing mechanism is a spring, The magazine holds 20 "discs."
+The firing mechanism is a spring, The magazine holds 20 discs.
 Range is about 30 feet, and even then, accuracy is far from dependable.
 The trigger requires some force.
 The firing sound is a loud, low, and distinctive "snap!".
-Oftentimes the trigger will become loose and will take multiple attempts to shoot.

 Early models

 The gun was manufactured starting in the 1960s, at which time it was called the "Rapid-Fire Tracer Gun".
 It was available in greenish bronze or bluish silver.
 Many of these older guns were made by Ray Plastics Inc. in the United States under the brand name "Rayline".
 A rifle version of the tracer gun was also made, called the "Jet Disc Tracer-Scope".
 There was even a collectible Star Trek version, called the "Star Trek Tracer Gun" and "Star Trek Tracer-Scope", first made in 1966 and one of the earliest Star Trek licensed products.
 All versions, including the rifle, held 20 jet discs in an integrated spring-driven magazine.

 The toy, including the Star Trek version, was sold in Canada under the "Grand Toys" brand.